Best Family Games Apps for iPhone and Android: 2026 Picks

 Costs $3.99 with no ads and no in-app purchases.

-We tested a three-player game with mixed ages and the simplified on-screen trading menu solved the biggest tabletop friction point (arguing over property deals).
-Full game ran 75 minutes with auto-banking.
+In a three-player game with mixed ages, the simplified on-screen trading menu solves the biggest tabletop friction point (arguing over property deals).
+A full game runs around 75 minutes with auto-banking.

 #Best Free Family Games Apps in 2026

 Free picks come with ad compromises.
-These five had the most reasonable balance during our testing.
+These five strike the most reasonable balance.

 Uno by Mattel.
 The official app has daily free rounds and a cross-platform mode.
 Google confirms that Uno sits in the top 10 free card games in Google Play’s family category as of early 2026.
 Ads run between rounds, not during, which is the right call.

 Hidden Objects (several publishers).
 Search “hidden object” on either store and you’ll find a half-dozen free picks.
-We tried Big Fish’s offering and it held a 7-year-old’s attention for 25 minutes, which counts as a win for anything free.
+Big Fish’s offering can hold a 7-year-old’s attention for a good 20-plus minutes, which counts as a win for anything free.

 Virtual Families 3.
 Life simulation sandbox from Last Day of Work, free with optional coin packs, good for ages 8+ who like open-ended play more than competitive rounds.